 Polar coordinates make it very easy to generate pond-like effects.
 When we try the wavy script from above and use polar instead of cartesian coordinates, leaving the a coordinate unchanged and shifting the r coordinate, we get the following expression:

-in(ra:[r + 0.1 * sin(r * (2*pi)), a])
+filter finn_pond (image in) in(ra:[r + 0.1 * sin(r * (2*pi)), a]) endwhich generates this image:

 Notice how this script uses the tag ra, instead of xy, to let MathMap know that the coordinates given to the input image are polar and not cartesian.